Zalmay Khalilzad: Navigating U.S. Diplomacy and Taliban Relations

 Appointed by President Trump on September 5, 2018, as the Special Representative for Afghanistan Reconciliation, Khalilzad continued in this role under President Biden until October 18, 2021.
 During this time, he played a significant role in negotiating the U.S.-Taliban deal and facilitating the withdrawal of American troops from Afghanistan.

 The U.S.-Taliban agreement, known as the Doha Accord, was signed on February 29, 2020, in Doha, Qatar, aiming to end the years of conflict in Afghanistan from 2001 to 2021.
-Khalilzad, who negotiated this deal for the Trump administration, did so without the participation of the Afghan government, the Islamic Republic of Afghanistan.
+Khalilzad, who negotiated this deal for the Trump administration, did so without the participation of the Afghan government or representatives of the Islamic Republic of Afghanistan.

 shaking hands after signing the deal)